- Accommodation with three staterooms and crew cabin

 A fiberglass radar arch comes standard, but we prefer the hardtop which is seen in these pictures.
 There is a CCTV camera with full pan, tilt and zoom feature that is connected to the central monitoring system – all standard.

 Open Sky Lounge.
-Moving aft and down three steps, the flybridge entertainment center has a refrigerator, icemaker, and an electric grill and sink beneath a protective lid.
+Moving aft and down three steps, the flybridge entertainment center has a refrigerator, icemaker, an electric grill, and sink beneath a protective lid.
 There’s seating for a dozen people around a large table.
-For direct access to the pilothouse below, there’s a stainless steel and glass sloping door which dogs down.
+For direct access to the pilothouse below, there’s a stainless steel and glass sloping door that dogs down.

 Aft is the aforementioned boat deck that has its own Steelhead hydraulic davit that can handle up to 1,500-lbs.
 (681 kg).
 Stainless steel saddles for the tender are standard.